emer/leabra/README.md

 ### Automatic Rescaling

-Here are the relevant factors that are used to compute the automatic rescaling to take into account the expected activity level on the sending layer, and the number of connections in the projection.
+Here are the relevant factors that are used to compute the automatic rescaling to take into account the expected activity level on the sending layer, and the number of connections in the pathway.
 The actual code is in `leabra/layer.go: GScaleFmAvgAct()` and `leabra/act.go SLayActScale`

 * `savg` = sending layer average activation
 * `snu` = sending layer number of units